-Street Photography is a way to see more deeply into the moment, to fall in love with the fleeting things that normally pass us by.
+Street Photography allows a photographer to see more deeply into the moment, to fall in love with the fleeting things that normally pass us by.

 When you do street photography, you are mostly looking at people and architecture.
 There isn’t a strong, pin-point definition of street photography.
 It really is about how you and your camera, and your reaction to the street.
 It’s about what you make out of it.